EmuDeck/emudeck.github.io/docs/emulators/steamos/pcsx2.md

 !!! warning

     If you get a DNAS error when connecting, you will need to apply a DNAS bypass patch to your game.
-You can find a DNAS Bypass PNACH in the "Emulator (PCSX2)" column on the spreadsheet.
+You can find a DNAS Bypass PNACH in the "Emulator (PCSX2)" column on the ps2online.com spreadsheet: [https://docs.google.com/spreadsheets/d/1k4kJcJLkANysILr5jpmB08Px-08CIFGYvNsiwoHuCWw/edit#gid=1383772811](https://docs.google.com/spreadsheets/d/1k4kJcJLkANysILr5jpmB08Px-08CIFGYvNsiwoHuCWw/edit#gid=1383772811)

 ***